spacemeshos/testnet-guide/ffnet.md

 [Spacemesh App Installers - (ffnet release)](https://tinyurl.com/sl5jpxc)

-4. Before running the Spacemesh App for the first time, please configure your network to forward TCP and UDP packets on a specific port number to your computer and your computer firewall to accept incoming TCP and UDP packets on this port.
-Please [follow this guide](netconfig.md).
-Note that you can use any port and not just 7153.

-!> You will NOT be able to join the network unless you have completed this step.

-5. Run the Spacemesh App.
+4. Run the Spacemesh App.
 You will be prompted to enter a port number.
-Enter the port number you have configured to be forwarded to your computer and to accept incoming packets from the Internet.
+Enter `7153`.

+5. Quit the App and copy the file `peers.json` from the installers g drive folder to the following directory:

+- OS X: `/Users/[your_user_name]/Library/Application Support/Spacemesh/spacemeshtestdata/p2p/`

+- Windows: `C:\Users\[your_user_name]\AppData\Roaming\Spacemesh\spacemeshtestdata\p2p`

+- Linux: `~/.config/Spacemesh/spacemeshtestdata/p2p`

+> We know this ia a major PITA - just go online to the [ffnet discord chat channel](https://discord.gg/KyyQKst) if you get stuck and we'll help you out.
+Upcoming releases are not going to require this hack.

-6. Proceed to set up wallet and smeshing.
+6. Start the app again, enter `7153` as part and Proceed to set up wallet and smeshing.
 [Follow this guide](/guide/setup) for step by step instructions.

 > You should start getting your first smeshing reward in 24-49 hours from the time you finish the smeshing setup.
 Just leave the app open (minimize the main window) until you get your first reward.